-Removal of the spurious eigenmodes is important, not only for correctly evaluating $\sigma_c^{0}$, but also for the following reasons.
-Despite their invalid origin, half of the spurious eigenmodes posed in $\Real (\sigma) > 0$ induce the wrong conclusion that the wake vortex in analysis is linearly unstable.
-In the future, we plan to use the computed velocity eigenmodes from the present numerical method to initialize an initial-value code that solves the full, nonlinear equations of motion given by \eqref{continuity_pert} and \eqref{momentum_pert}.
-Inappropriately spatially resolved eigenmodes that erroneously grow, rather than remain neurally stable, will likely corrupt these calculations.
+Correcting the under-resolved eigenmodes is crucial, not only for correctly evaluating $\sigma_c^{0}$ but also for the following reasons.
+Despite their invalid origin, half of the under-resolved eigenmodes in $\Real(\sigma) > 0$ erroneously suggest that the wake vortex is linearly unstable.
+In the future, we plan to use the computed velocity eigenmodes from the present numerical method to initialise an initial-value code that solves the full nonlinear equations of motion given by \eqref{continuity_pert} and \eqref{momentum_pert}.
+Inappropriately computed eigenmodes that grow erroneously, rather than remain neutrally stable, are likely to corrupt these calculations.